miklevin/Pipulate.com/software.md

 df.to_csv("countries.csv", index=False)
 ```

-That will drop a comma separated value file (CSV) on your drive in the same
+The above example will drop a comma separated value file (CSV) on your drive in
-location as where you created the Jupyter Notebook.
-The file will contain a
+the same location as where you created the Jupyter Notebook.
+The file will
-list of countries with populations, land area and density from the table that
+contain a list of countries with populations, land area and density from the
-was displaying on that URL.
-This trick doesn't always work, but when it does,
+table that was displaying on that URL.
+This trick doesn't always work, but when
-it's glorious.
-The process can be reversed as follows, and is another way to
+it does, it's glorious.
+The process can be reversed as follows, and is another
-get database-like functionality without all the fuss.
+way to get database-like functionality without all the fuss.

 ```python
 df = pd.read_csv("countries.csv")